ABDELHAMED2017/latex-templates/README.md

 + I use MacTeX.
 + I use additional LaTeX packages listed [here](https://github.com/dustinvtran/dotfiles/tree/laptop-mac/Library/texmf/tex/latex).
-+ I use mtpro2 as a default font.
-It is proprietary and requires manual installation.
++ <del>I use mtpro2 as a default font.
+It is proprietary and requires manual installation. </del>
+  ***NOTE*** I use the lite version of mtpro2,so I have to revise the preamble/preamble.tex file as the instructions [here](https://github.com/jamespfennell/mathtime-installer)

 ## Curriculum Vitae
 <img src="img/cv.png" height="400">